Arts & Media

-The first publication of its kind at BU, Charcoal publishes student-submitted artwork along with our own original content bi-annually, including articles and photo essays.
+The first publication of its kind at BU, Charcoal publishes student-submitted artwork along with their own original content, including articles and photo essays.
 Charcoal is 100% student-run venture.

 Coffee & Conversation